The best leaf blowers we tested

 How we tested

-Our testing pool consisted of 12 total leaf blowers, with 10 cordless and two plug-in models.
+Our testing pool consisted of 14 leaf blowers, with 11 cordless and three plug-in models.
 We tested all the leaf blowers and judged each on its ease of use, ergonomic handle and maneuverability, unit weight, power and speed levels, run time, battery life and sturdiness of construction.

 We first researched hundreds of electric models to test.
-We focused mainly on selecting cordless models powered by rechargeable lithium-ion batteries, but also looked for corded models since we know some folks prefer being able to use the blower longer in one session without needing to recharge.
+We focused mainly on selecting cordless models powered by rechargeable lithium-ion batteries but also looked for corded models since we know some folks prefer being able to use the blower longer in one session without needing to recharge.
+Then we vetted our leaf blowers based on their relatively similar weights, power levels, speed levels and type of batteries used.
+Ultimately, we selected 14 blowers for testing.

 We also purchased a brown heavy-duty, waterproof tarp to blow the leaves onto, a 100-foot-long outdoor-rated extension cord to use for the corded blowers, a heavy-duty power strip surge protector into which we plugged all the batteries and 100 clear leaf bags to bag up the blown leaves during testing.